VanOvermeire/sam-template-creator/README.md

 ### TODO

-Overall
-- Add other languages, via strategy
-- Add gif demonstrating capabilities
-- Option to specify folders to look for in project
-- Config option: set memory/timeout on individual lambdas vs globally
-- Ask questions: see you call dynamo, add to template? generate outputs? deploy template?

-Improvements
-- Api?
++++ Api?
 Similar to events
-- Generate requirements.txt? -> or does SAM package get the right dependencies?
++++ Generate requirements.txt? -> or does SAM package get the right dependencies?
-- Setup an integration test!
++++ Setup an integration test!
 (And add more tests)
++++ Add other languages, via strategy
+++ Add gif demonstrating capabilities
+++ Ask questions: see you call dynamo, add to template? generate outputs? deploy template?
+++ Complete readme
++ Option to specify folders to look for in project
++ Config option: set memory/timeout on individual lambdas vs globally